 In exchange for being noticed, and the expected reward of endless enduring love, women withstand starvation, Spankx, plastic surgery, Botox, breast enhancement, and hours of spinal contortion from high heels.
 If these tactics guaranteed unconditional love, I might be interested, but I am a pragmatic girl, and would not jeopardize my health or comfort for mere attention.
 However, it is a well known fact that you can attract more bees with honey - the sweet nectar of contentment – because discontent is not attractive, inviting or beautiful.

 Consider the great beauties of the world: Elizabeth Taylor, Tina Turner, Marilyn Monroe, Halle Berry.
 Then ponder all the stars that have turned themselves in to puff-lipped alien lizards, attempting to preserve the beauty of youth: Priscilla Presley, Dolly Parton, Cher.
+They all may have fame and fortune, but what about their personal lives?
+Is finding true love any easier for them?
+Does god-given beauty or surgically-preserved youth really deliver?

-for a second…but they will quickly return to themselves and their own appearance.
+How would your life change if you had the body you wanted, would physical perfection secure happiness?
+What actually stands in the way of a satisfying life?
+I always tell nervous brides, “yes, everyone will be looking at you… for a second…but they will quickly return to themselves and their own appearance.
 Trust me; paparazzi are not lurking outside your house.
 Whether or not you can pull off a bikini or a sleeveless shirt is irrelevant in the real world.
 (Hollywood is a different story – not yours!)
 A few varicose veins should not keep you from wearing a skirt, because no one will probably even notice or care.
 Losing five, ten, or twenty pounds before a class reunion may give you confidence, but a warm smile and open heart is what people will remember.
 In the throes of great sex are you really thinking about your abs?
 And, after the initial shock of your cellulite on the beach, will anyone think less of you; after all, it’s not a felony, is it?
 Instead of judging yourself and competing with others, try looking people directly in the eye; show them you are present and available.
 It’s intoxicating to be seen and heard …

 A health insurance chart would label me overweight.
 I’ve been pleasantly plump my whole life, but I have never, and would never, have a relationship with a man who criticized my figure.
 Actually, the men I attract are quite enthusiastic about my zaftig charms.
 I dated a body builder several years ago, who was 14 years younger than me.
 He told me he respected women who pumped iron at the gym, but he preferred women with soft curves and thick legs, and the emotional stability of older women.
 Trust me; men are turned on by women who like themselves.
 A guest on Oprah claimed that you should be able to stand in front of a mirror naked, and be turned on by yourself.
 I fervently agree.